sutta » sn » sn35 » Saṁyutta Nikāya 35.74

 ‘Khīṇā jāti …pe… nāparaṁ itthattāyā’ti pajānātī”ti.

-They understand: ‘Rebirth is ended … there is no return to any state of existence.’”
+They understand: ‘Rebirth is ended … there is nothing further for this place.’”

 Idamavoca bhagavā.